 – a personal favourite of fellow 5-time Open Champion Peter Thomson – and the renovation of Open Championship links Carnoustie and Royal Troon.

 This year is the 110th anniversary of James Braid winning the 1906 Open at Muirfield by four strokes with a score of 300 strokes.
 He won £50.
 We have picked out 20 of James Braid’s best golf courses in all corners of the British Isles.

 At Thorpeness Golf Club and Hotel we celebrate our links with James Braid who designed our classic heathland course in 1923.
 An annexe of our 36-bedroom golf hotel is called Braid Lodge.
-We welcome members of James Braid Association member clubs and any golfer who simply loves the sensitive and inspiring way Braid laid out golf courses in Britain’s stunning landscapes.
+We welcome any golfers who simply love the sensitive and inspiring way Braid laid out golf courses in Britain’s stunning landscapes.

 Scroll down, click a flag on our interactive map to check out the top 20 James Braid courses

 - Thorpeness, Suffolk

 - Royal Musselburgh, East Lothian, Scotland

 - Royal Blackheath, London